-The mountains are vibrant with fall color in Tennessee, the perfect backdrop for fly fishing.
+When the mountains are vibrant with fall color in Tennessee, it's time for fly fishing.
 As water temperatures cool and days get shorter, brown and brook trout begin their annual spawning ritual in many East Tennessee streams.

 The majority of wild trout habitat occurs in the Blue Ridge region of East Tennessee and anglers have more than 850 miles of streams to pursue trout.
 Most of these streams are on public land in the Cherokee National Forest or Great Smoky Mountains National Park.